-This might sound wild, but olive oil can make ice cream silky and rich.
+This might sound wild, but olive oil makes ice cream unbelievably silky.

-If you like subtle richness and a hint of fruitiness, this Ninja Creami Olive Oil recipe might surprise you.
+If you love subtle richness with a hint of fruitiness, this Ninja Creami olive oil ice cream is going to surprise you in the best way.

 I actually got the idea after tasting the Arbequina Olive Oil Ice Cream from Salt & Straw — it’s smooth, slightly fruity, and nothing like what you’d expect from olive oil.
 That inspired me to try it in the Ninja Creami and see if I could get that same creamy, melt-on-your-tongue feel at home.